thedatatribune/dyPixa/README.md

 ## Introduction

 **dyPixa** is a project that enables you to analyze _Multilingual_ text, perform _sentiment analysis,_ and use the emotions expressed in the text to generate abstract images with carefully selected color combinations.
-It would leverage state-of-the-art _machine learning_ models and _computer vision_ techniques to achieve this.
+It would leverage state-of-the-art _machine learning_ models and _image processing_ techniques to achieve this.
 Additionally, _dyPixa_ allows you to overlay the input text onto the generated abstract image, creating visually striking compositions.

 ## Features